-Asbury University Health Service is permitted by federal privacy laws to make uses and disclosures of your health information for purposes of treatment, payment, and healthcare operations.
+Asbury University Health Services is permitted by federal privacy laws to make uses and disclosures of your health information for purposes of treatment, payment, and health care operations.
 Protected Health Information is the information we create and obtain in providing our services to you.
 Such information may include documenting your symptoms, examination and test results, diagnoses, treatment, and any plans for future care or treatment.
 It also includes billing documents for those services.

 Example of use of your health information for treatment purposes: